alan-turing-institute/data-classification-app/docs/developer_guide/local_deployment.md

 # Data Safe Haven web management application

-These instructions are for running a local test instance of the management web application on your machine.
+These instructions are for running a local test instance of the data classification app on your machine.

 ## Cloning the github repo
 Clone the github repo using the following command in your local terminal: